Noise emissions are often undesirable by-products of many activities, regardless of their level of industrialization.

 The design has, as often, required the consideration of limited spaces for the installation of industrial soundproofing equipment implemented on a 3D model of the plant before anything else.

-The requirements for quality, for respect of short delivery time and for documentation in connection with the construction of these noise diminution devices at a major chemical site required particularly rigorous project management.
+The requirements for quality, for respect of short delivery time and for documentation in connection with the construction of these noise diminution devices at a major chemical site required particularly rigorous project management in a noise emissions limitation context particularly ambitious.